Published August 31, 2021. Open access. | Gallery ❯ |

 Spanish common names: Tierrera de manchas rojas, tierrera de Despax, culebra de tierra de pocos dientes.

 Recognition: ♂♂ 34 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=29 cm. ♀♀ 47.6 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=41.9 cm..1,2 The Red-blotched Ground Snake (Atractus paucidens) may be recognized by having a round head similar in width to the neck, small eyes, and a blackish dorsal ground color with 2–7 rounded lateral red blotches restricted to anterior third of body.
+Snout–vent length=41.9 cm..1,2 Atractus paucidens may be recognized by having a round head similar in width to the neck, small eyes, and a blackish dorsal ground color with 2–7 rounded lateral red blotches restricted to the anterior third of body (Fig. 1).
 The blotches may be conspicuous or barely evident.1 The ventral surfaces are white anteriorly, with various degrees of black speckling, and black posteriorly.1,3 In most individuals there is an incomplete white nape band.
 Atractus paucidens further differs from other ground snakes by having few (5–6) maxillary teeth and a long tail in both sexes, not only in males.1 In the cloud forests of northwestern Ecuador, A. paucidens may be found living alongside A. modestus, a species having a yellow belly and lacking red blotches.4

-Natural history: UncommonUnlikely to be seen more than once every few months..
-Atractus paucidens is a semi-fossorial (living underground and at ground level) snake that inhabits old-growth to moderately-disturbed evergreen forests.2 The species also occurs in rural towns and in areas having a matrix of pastures and forest remnants.5 Red-blotched Ground Snakes are active at dusk or at night, especially after a warm day.
-Individuals have been seen crossing trails and roads or climbing dirt walls during the day or at night.5,6 When not active, these snakes have been found hidden under rocks or inside rotten logs.5 It is presumed that individuals of A. paucidens rely mostly on their cryptic coloration as their main line of defense.
+Natural history: Atractus paucidens is an uncommon semi-fossorial snake that inhabits old-growth to moderately-disturbed evergreen forests.2 The species also occurs in rural towns and in areas having a matrix of pastures and forest remnants.5 Red-blotched Ground Snakes are active at dusk or at night, especially after a warm day.
+Individuals have been seen crossing trails and roads or climbing dirt walls during the day or at night.5,6 When not active, these snakes have been found hidden under rocks, inside rotten logs, or in organic-rich soils where limbs were decomposing.5 Individuals of A. paucidens rely mostly on their cryptic coloration as their main line of defense.
+A gravid female was found to contain two eggs,5 which probably corresponds to the actual clutch size.
+Another specimen was being eaten by an Erythrolamprus mimus.7

-Conservation: Vulnerable Considered to be facing a high risk of extinction in the mid-term future..7 Atractus paucidens is listed in this category because the species’ extent of occurrence is smaller than 20,000 km2 and its habitat is declining in extent and quality due to deforestation.7 Although the potential distribution area of the species is closer to 30,000 km2 (Fig. 2), ~68% of this area has already been converted to pastures and agricultural fields and each year it loses an additional 254 km2 of forest cover.8 The remaining populations are also severely fragmented and few localities (7 of 21; Appendix 1) are in privately-protected areas.
+Conservation: Vulnerable Considered to be facing a high risk of extinction in the mid-term future..8 Atractus paucidens is listed in this category because the species’ extent of occurrence coincides with areas that are rapidly declining in extent and quality due to deforestation.8 Although the species has a comparatively large distribution, most (~68%) of this area has already been converted to pastures and agricultural fields and each year it loses an additional 254 km2 of forest cover.9

-Distribution: Atractus paucidens is endemic to an estimated 30,139 km2 area on the Chocoan lowlands and adjacent Andean foothills of western Ecuador.
-The species has been recorded at elevations between 72 and 1402 m (Fig. 2).
+Distribution: Atractus paucidens is endemic to an area of approximately 30,139 km2 on the Chocoan lowlands and adjacent Andean foothills of western Ecuador (Fig. 2).

-Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (meaning “spindle”),9–11 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
-The specific epithet paucidens, which comes from the Latin words paucus (meaning “few”) and dens (meaning “tooth”), refers to the comparatively low number of maxillary teeth in this species.12
+Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (=spindle),10–12 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
+The specific epithet paucidens comes from the Latin words paucus (=few) and dens (=tooth), and refers to the comparatively low number of maxillary teeth.13

 See it in the wild: Red-blotched Ground Snakes are unlikely to be seen more than once every few months at any given locality.
-The two areas having the greatest number of observations are the city Santo Domingo and the town El Cinto, nearby Mindo.
-The snakes may be located by scanning the forest floor and leaf-litter along trails at night or by looking under rocks and logs in pastures nearby forest border.
+The two areas having the greatest number of observations are the city Santo Domingo and the valley of the Río Cinto.
+The snakes may be located by scanning the forest floor and leaf-litter along trails at night or by looking under rocks and logs in pastures near forest borders.

 Acknowledgments: Special thanks to Lisa Brunetti and Matthijs Hollanders for their help in finding individuals of Atractus paucidens.
 This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).